WooCommerce as Channel

 • Set to Empty: Clears the field in your platform.

-You’ve mapped key fields like Street Address 1, Post Code, and Total to your platform, enabling comprehensive order retrieval from WooCommerce.
-Adjust as needed in the interface.
+Summary: Map key fields like Street Address 1, Post Code, and Total to your platform, enabling comprehensive order retrieval from WooCommerce.
+You can also control which orders are imported by configuring WooCommerce order status filters, including support for a default processing status and custom order statuses.

 Sync Orders